 GDPR aims to ensure all firms take personal data serious and look after it with great care.
-A data breach is a most serious event with potential serious repercussions both for the firm and any of the persons affected.
+Moreover, a data breach is a most serious event with potential serious repercussions both for the firm and any of the persons affected.

-All firms are required to keep a log of any and all breaches, even the smallest incidents should be recorded.
-The log should describe the incident itself, the cause, repercussions, risk of future damage, affected data and measures taken to mitigate the risks to further damage.
+Therefore, all firms are required to keep a log of any and all breaches, even the smallest incidents should be recorded.
+Besides, the log should describe the incident itself, the cause, repercussions, risk of future damage, affected data and measures taken to mitigate the risks to further damage.
 You can explore our template for such incident log here.

 Personal data breach – reporting

 It is vital that firms implement appropriate technical and organisational measures to avoid possible data breaches.
 At the same time firms will need to make sure their systems are monitored for data breaches.
-One can not report on potential personal data breaches if one has no way of detecting such breach.
-Specialised software exists to detect system intrusion and you should confirm with your software vendors and IT teams that those are deployed for your processing.
+Consequently, one can not report on potential personal data breaches if one has no way of detecting such breach.
+Moreover, specialised software exists to detect system intrusion and you should confirm with your software vendors and IT teams that those are deployed for your processing.

 Not all data breaches are caused by malicious third parties like hackers.
 There are plenty of examples of accidental loss or accidental unauthorised access: